 * Incendiary Canisters: these shells inflict 2x SD Energy damage to everybody within the target sector.
 In other words, flames ignited by such shells burns at a -1 RS in intensity each turn, until those set aflame can pass a Fortitude ACT roll against the SD intensity of the flames.

 * Smoke Canisters: these shells contain smoke that can obscure a target sector with rank value 20 ability.
-Folks within must pass an Awareness ACT roll (or pass a similar roll with super-senses or detection devices) in order to see or sense effectively through the smoke.
+Folks within must pass an Awareness ACT roll (or pass a similar roll with super-senses or detection devices) to see or sense effectively through the smoke.

 Dulled Sense / Vision: Short-Fuze's vision isn't perfect, despite his uncanny accuracy with his mortar fire.
 In game play, should he find himself without his thick glasses (or some hard-core contact lenses), he must attempt all vision-based Awareness ACT rolls at -2 RS.